ethayer/user-lock-manager/readme.markdown

 * Delete codes after they are used*.
 * Optionally Schedule Users so that they only have access during certain times, modes, days of the week, or a calendar range.
 * Decide which notifications to receive in the event that the locks are too chatty.
-* When a code is entered, preform Hello Home Actions.
+* When a code is entered, perform Hello Home Actions.

 \* Code is burned when a user enters it at any selected lock.
 Code will not become active again until code usage for that user is reset.